Step 28 – Deceased Estate Administration Guide

 Similarly, to the information provided above about real estate, CGT will only apply at the time of sale and will need to be declared by the owner at the time of sale and in the financial year where the sale contract is signed.

-If during the administration process the deceased estate is generating income such as interest on bank accounts, rent on investment properties, investment dividends and returns etc. in the deceased person’s sole name, then income tax applies.
-As outlined in Step 32 – Prepare and Lodge Tax Returns, a tax return will most likely need to be prepared for both the deceased person (known as a date of death tax return) and the deceased estate.
+If during the administration process the Deceased Estate is generating income such as interest on bank accounts, rent on investment properties, investment dividends and returns etc. in the deceased person's sole name, then income tax applies.
+As outlined in Step 32 – Preparing the Deceased Estate Tax Return – Death & Taxes, a tax return will most likely need to be prepared for both the deceased person (known as a date of death tax return) and the Deceased Estate.

-As outlined in Step 24 – Deal with Superannuation, a Death Benefit may not necessarily form part of the deceased estate.
+As outlined in Step 24 – Claiming Deceased's Superannuation Death Benefit, a Death Benefit may not necessarily form part of the Deceased Estate.
 Generally speaking, a Death Benefit is paid to a dependent person in form of a lump sum or a super income stream.As per the INCOME TAX ASSESSMENT ACT 1997 (Cth) Section 302.195 (Austl.) (accessed 27/1/2021), a dependant is one of the following:

 - spouse or former spouse of the deceased person;